kennywall/import-test/_posts/2009-11-08-default-personal-firefox-browser-tabs.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>When I start my day I tend to open one browser and deploy all my work / business related applications and one browser for all my personal related applications.
+{% include JB/setup %}When I start my day I tend to open one browser and deploy all my work / business related applications and one browser for all my personal related applications.
 My personal browser tabs have been:

 	Gmail